 But trust me.

-By combining personas and sales funnels you will be able to create better digital marketing strategies that ultimately generate more customers and sales.
+By combining personas and sales funnels you will be able to create better digital marketing campaigns that create brand awareness and ultimately generate more new customers and sales.

 This is just a fancy way to say “the content the user will consume.”